NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 >
 > If the patient is homeless, you can try searching with the postcode ZZ99 3VZ.

-### Next steps

-Once you’ve checked the patient’s details and vaccination history, we ask the following:
+Once you’ve checked the patient’s details and vaccination history, we ask for the following:

 * date of vaccination
 * site or team (only asked if your organisation has several sites)